 No one could have predicted the scale of the Pandemic or the effect it was to have on the mental health of the country.
 When originally deciding upon the Samaritans for our chosen charity of the year in 2020, we could never have predicted just how appropriate our choice would be.
 Sadly, as it wasn’t really possible to conclude our efforts as we might have hoped last year, it was unanimously agreed to continue our support till the end of 2021.
 So, with that in mind, a group of staff...
 Read More

-If you remember the Chancellor’s “Eat Out to Help Out” scheme last summer, well the government has swapped meat and two veg for plant and machinery with a new super-deduction scheme which is forecast to save companies who invest in office furniture millions of pounds in tax over the next two years.
-From today (1 April 2021), under the new tax super-deduction scheme, which was announced in the Budget earlier this month, companies can claim 130% first year capital allowances on qualifying investments, until the end of March 2023.
-This...
+If you remember the Chancellor’s “Eat Out to Help Out” scheme, well the government has swapped meat and two veg for plant and machinery with a super-deduction scheme which is forecast to save companies who invest in office furniture millions of pounds in tax.
+It started on 1st April 2021 and means under the tax super-deduction scheme, companies can claim 130% first year capital allowances on qualifying investments, until the end of March 2023.
+This means that for every pound a company invests in office chairs and desks, for example,...
 Read More

 It’s now twelve months since the UK entered its first lockdown as Covid-19 spread across the country.
 It has been a year of terrible loss and heartache, disruption and doubt.
 But in the workplace, it’s also been a year of transformation.
 Here are ten lessons we’ve learnt about how the pandemic has changed our working lives.
 1. Working from home, works well There was often an uncertainty over remote working pre-pandemic as firms were unsure how workers’ performance could be properly managed.
 Yet when we were all forced to do...
 Read More